keckothedragon/crypto-bank/README.md

 # Crypto Bank
 ## Setup
 Thank you for downloading the code for my bot, Crypto Bank!
 Crypto Bank allows you to keep track of made up points with others in your Discord servers.
-I chose to call it Crypto Bank because it started as a joke with friends where each person had their own CryptoCurrency (ex.
+I chose to call it Crypto Bank because it started as a joke with friends where each person had their own crypto currency (ex.
 "John Coin", "Bob Coin", etc.).
 All files must be placed in the same directory.
 The data will automatically be stored in a "data" folder in the same directory as the rest.
 This can be changed by changing the DATAPATH variable in constants.py.

 If you want to run the code for yourself, the main file to run is crypto.py, as you may have guessed.
 Before running, you must create a file called ".env" with a variable TOKEN containing the bot's token.
 The bot only needs read and send messages permissions in the server you are adding it to, but I generally tend to give my bots administrator to be safe.